PAY RANGE: 23

-This is supervisory and technical work in the inspection of air pollution sources or asbestos abatement project sites for a municipal air pollution control program.
-Employees in this class supervise staff engaged in evaluating asbestos air monitoring, removal and disposal activities or other sources of air and noise pollution for compliance with prescribed permit conditions and applicable federal, state and municipal codes and regulations.
+This is supervisory and technical work in the assignment areas of inspection of air pollution sources or asbestos abatement project sites for a municipal air pollution control program.
+Employees in this class supervise staff engaged in evaluating either asbestos air monitoring, removal and disposal activities or other sources of air and noise pollution for compliance with prescribed permit conditions and applicable federal, state and municipal codes and regulations.
 Employees in this class also participate in the investigation of cases, which involve technically complex and sensitive elements.

-Contacts with officials of violating firms to secure the changes required for compliance with municipal codes and regulations are significant aspects of the work.
+Contact with officials of violating firms to secure the changes required for compliance with municipal codes and regulations are significant aspects of the work.
 Work is performed under the general supervision of a technical superior and involves exposure to some disagreeable working conditions.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)